Last Updated on March 3, 2021 by Gaia Zol

 Grappa, an Italian liquor

-Grappa is a uniquely Italian drink.
-Traditionally made from pomace, that is, discarded grape seeds, stalks and stems that are a by-product of the winemaking process, grappa has been around since the Middle Ages, but its history has even deeper roots.
+Grappa is a unique Italian drink.
+It’s traditionally made from pomace, discarded grape seeds, stalks and stems that are a by-product of the winemaking process.
+This liqueur has been around since the Middle Ages, but the history of grappa has deeper roots.

-From the ancient Egyptians to Mediterranean alchemists, all the way to our tables, grappa is not only the perfect, elegant conclusion to a good Italian meal, but also a symbol of the magic and mystery that, for centuries, has been associated with the making of spirits in Europe.
+From the ancient Egyptians to Mediterranean alchemists, all the way to our tables, grappa is not only the perfect, elegant conclusion to a good Italian meal.
+But it’s also a symbol of the magic and mystery that, for centuries, has been associated with the making of spirits in Europe.

 History of Grappa: the Origins